 Kristina Powers, Pharm.D.

 Kristina Powers is the Experiential Coordinator and works primarily with experiential learning outside the classroom.
 She takes the lead in the IPPEs related to Community Practice (PHA 335) and the prescriber portion of IPPE II (PHA 440).
-She is also the coordinatory and preceptor for the school's Clinical Telepharmacy IPPE (PHA 555) and elective APPE rotations, both of which occur at the Geisinger Refill Call Center.
+She is also the coordinator and preceptor for the school's Clinical Telepharmacy IPPE (PHA 555) and elective APPE rotations, both of which occur at the Geisinger Telepharmacy.

 Steven Kheloussi is the coordinator for the Self-Directed Introductory Pharmacy Practice Experience (SD-IPPE).
 SD-IPPE involves P1-P3 student participation in community service programs that directly affect patients for an accumulation of 20 experiential hours.
 Common examples of these programs include: brown bags at senior centers/health fairs, blood pressure screenings, and poison prevention programs.

 Julia Jacien is the Office Assistant in the Office of Experiential Education, within the Department of Pharmacy Practice.
 She plays a significant role in many operations of our office, including communicating, collecting, and submitting student onboarding documentation for experiential sites, and assisting with quality assurance measures.

 Becoming a preceptor is an extremely rewarding experience!
 If you are interested in becoming a preceptor for the School of Pharmacy or for more information, please send your inquiry to Shelli Holt-Macey, Director of Experiential Programs via the online form below.